-A biohazard cleaning service involves the safe assessment, containment & decontamination of biological hazards, primarily pathogenic organisms & toxic substances within blood, bodily fluids & other potential infectious material.
-It is vital to eliminate the risk of exposure & infection to disease causing organisms or hazardous material that can exist in these unsafe environments.
+A biohazard cleaning service involves the safe assessment, containment and decontamination of biological hazards, primarily pathogenic disease causing organisms or toxic substances found within blood, bodily fluids and other potentially infectious material that may exist in affected properties.

 What is a biological hazard ?

+Biohazards are biological substances that can cause disease, illness, infection and even death.
 Biological hazards affect the health of living organisms, primarily the health & safety of people may be severely impacted by exposure to a biological source.
-This may include crime & trauma scenes where blood or other bodily fluids are present, toxic human waste & communicable or contagious diseases.

 Exposure to biological hazards may occur through direct contact, inhalation, ingestion or secondary contamination through environmental conditions.

 Most commonly, biohazard cleaning is needed in the aftermath of a trauma, a violent crime, an industrial accident, disease outbreak, the discovery of an unattended death, toxic chemical hazards or the result of a natural disaster.